 Essential to the goals of Augsburg's graduate programs is participation in a community of adult learners.
-This community is enriched by the presence of men and women with a variety of work and life experiences.
-To facilitate this kind of community interaction, Augsburg encourages students to make use of all university facilities - whether a student in Minneapolis, Rochester, or one of Augsburg's international locations - and to participate in university activities such as music and dramatic presentations and lecture/speaker events.
+This community is enriched by the presence of fellow students with a variety of work and life experiences.
+To facilitate this kind of community interaction, Augsburg encourages students to make use of all university facilities-whether in Minneapolis, Rochester, or one of Augsburg's international locations-and to participate in university activities such as music and dramatic presentations and lecture/speaker events.